-'Smart' genes put us at risk of mental illnessDecember 5th, 2012 in Neuroscience /
+'Smart' genes put us at risk of mental illnessDecember 5, 2012 in Medicine & Health / Neuroscience

 (Medical Xpress)—Humans may be endowed with the ability to perform complex forms of learning, attention and function but the evolutionary process that led to this has put us at risk of mental illness.

 Data from new research, published today in the journal Nature Neuroscience, was analysed by Dr Richard Emes, a bioinformatics expert from the School of Veterinary Medicine and Science at The University of Nottingham.
 The results showed that disease-causing mutations occur in the genes that evolved to make us smarter than our fellow animals.